Quartile vs IMDb: a rating that tells you why

 IMDb is the reference: unbeatable for facts, filmographies, and a rough sense of reception.
 Quartile is for the part IMDb was never built to do — understanding why a film works, and turning your own opinions into something you can organize and share.

 Use IMDb to look a film up.
-Use Quartile to figure out what you actually think of it.
+Use Quartile to figure out what you actually think of it, and browse the best user-curated playlists to find your next favorite film.